One0385/One0385/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my Degree's in Computer Science at UiTM Shah Alam.
-- 🌐 Proud ex-secretary of the Computer Science Club, contributing to the CS student community (Oct 2023 - on-going).
+- 👾 Have a look at my [personal website](https://lokmanportfolio.netlify.app/).
 - 🏫 Life-long learner.
-I'm currently learning about full-stack development in Codeacademy, machine learning, and data visualization during my off time.
 - 👨🏻‍🍳 Part-time lasagna expert.